Skip to main content

 Default Sanctions

-In accordance with your disciplinary code, you can specify default sanctions per event type (and even per competition type), i.e. you can specify the severity and combination of sanctions for any yellow card, sin bins, or red card issued to players or team officials on the bench.
+In accordance with your disciplinary code, you can specify default sanctions for each event type (and even for each competition type).
+I.e., you can specify the severity and combination of sanctions for any yellow card, sin bins, or red card issued to players or team officials on the bench.

-You can access this tool in the COMET Admin App (add /appadmin to your Comet homepage address) → Competition → Default Sanctions menu, and there you will find one Tab tabs for defining Default Sanctions for each of the 6 Event Types: Yellow, Second Yellow and Red, separately for Players and Team Officials.
+You can access this tool in the COMET Admin App (add /appadmin to your COMET homepage address) → Competition → Default Sanctions menu, where you will find tabs for defining Default Sanctions for each of the 6 Event Types: Yellow, Second Yellow and Red, separately for Players and Team Officials.
 In case your COMET Tenant has Sin Bins enabled, then two additional tabs will appear (Sin Bin and Second Sin Bin).

 Add a New Default Sanction

 In the Default sanctions tab under the Competition, select an event type for which you want to add a new sanction from the tabs above, and then click on the Add button on the right side of the screen.
-The dialog form offers you helpful hints/explanations of what each field represents so that you can choose or type the correct information.
+The dialog form provides helpful hints and explanations of what each field represents so that you can choose or type the correct information.
 To read the explanation, position your mouse over the question mark symbol ❔ next to the field name.

-Event type - this field is prefilled according to the Tab/Type under which a new default section is being created (e.g. Red Card)
+• Card type - this field is prefilled according to the Tab/Type under which a new default section is being created (e.g., Red Card)

-Order (optional) - allows specifying different default sanctions based on the occurrence of the same match event type in that Competition (including all Sibling Competitions).
-For example, the sanction for the first red card in competition may be 1 match and 100 EUR, and for the second one it can be 2 matches and 200 EUR.
+• Order number (optional) - allows specifying different default sanctions based on the occurrence of the exact match event type in that Competition (including all Sibling Competitions).
+For example, the sanction for the first red card in competition may be 1 match and 100 EUR, and for the second one, it can be 2 matches and 200 EUR.

-Sanction type - select one sanction type from the drop-down.
-Most common types are Monetary Fine and Match Suspension.
+• Sanction type - select one sanction type from the drop-down.
+The most common types are Monetary Fine and Match Suspension.

-Value - integer value, e.g. defining number of matches for Match Suspension, or amount to pay in tenant-defined currency for Monetary Fine
+• Value - integer value, e.g., defining the number of matches for Match Suspension, or the amount to pay in tenant-defined currency for Monetary Fine

-Date from offset (optional) - Sanction Date From from will be moved days defined here from the date of the match.
-E.g. in case of 1, the start date of the sanction will be Match Start Date+1
+• Date from offset (optional) - Sanction Date From will be moved by the number of days defined here from the match date.
+E.g., in case of 1, the start date of the sanction will be Match Start Date+1

-Article (optional) - used as Article on disciplinary case
+• Article (optional) - used as an Article on a disciplinary case

-Serving scope - only for Match Suspension - the serve scope refers to the scope of the match(es) where the player or team official will serve their matches
+• Serving scope - only for Match Suspension - the serving scope refers to the scope of the match(es) where the player or team official will serve their matches

-Immediate sanction - immediate sanctions get automatically closed.
+• Immediate sanction - immediate sanctions are automatically closed.
 It never becomes active.
-E.g it is used for monetary fees which are not collected nor tracked in the system
+E.g, it is used for monetary fees which are not collected or tracked in the system

-You can see all sanctions for some competition types by selecting this competition type from the drop-down under the specified event type.
+You can see all sanctions for a given competition type by selecting it from the drop-down under the specified event type.

 Competition Type

-For each Event Type, the system logic looks first for competition type-specific rules, and if at least one active Default Sanction exists for that Event Type and that Competition Type, it only considers competition type-specific rules.
+• For each Event Type, the system first looks for competition type-specific rules; if at least one active Default Sanction exists for that Event Type and that Competition Type, it considers only those rules.

-If none found, no case nor sanction is created.
+• If none are found, no case nor sanction is created.

-After resolving whether to use competition type-specific or generic (Competition Type=null) configuration, the system will now consider the reason of the match event (e.g. the reason of the red card)
+After resolving whether to use competition type-specific or generic (Competition Type=null) configuration, the system will now consider the reason for the match event (e.g., the reason for the red card)

 Reason

-You can define a set of default sanctions specific to the reason of a card, e.g. in case of player red card, you can have stricter sanction for violent conduct or spitting, then for Denying Obvious Goal Scoring Opportunity (DOGSO)
+You can define a set of default sanctions specific to the reason for a card, e.g., in case of a player’s red card, you can have stricter sanctions for violent conduct or spitting, then for Denying Obvious Goal Scoring Opportunity (DOGSO)

-The system will look first for reason-specific rules, and if at least one active Default Sanction exists for the reason of the match event in question, it will only consider reason-specific rules.
+• The system will first look for reason-specific rules; if at least one active Default Sanction exists for the reason of the match event in question, it will consider only those rules.

-If none found, no case nor sanction is created.
+• If none are found, no case nor sanction is created.

 After resolving whether to use: